Esri/esri-leaflet-renderers/README.md

 Leaflet plugin for [ArcGIS Feature Services](http://developers.arcgis.com).
 Esri Leaflet Renderers works in conjunction with the Esri Leaflet Plugin to draw [feature services](http://esri.github.io/esri-leaflet/examples/simple-feature-layer.html) using the defined renderers.

-**Currently Esri Leaflet Renderers is in development and should be thought of as a beta or preview.**
+**Esri Leaflet Renderers is currently in development and should be thought of as a beta or preview.**

 ### Example
 Here is a quick example using the Esri Leaflet [simple feature layer](http://esri.github.io/esri-leaflet/examples/simple-feature-layer.html) example.
 Just change the paths to point to the proper libraries and go.
+This file can be found in the repo at spec/sample.html.

 ```html